-The elimination of a loading zone and garage access off of NW Glisan Street will not adversely impact the character of the NW 13th Avenue Historic District.
+The elimination of a loading zone and garage access of Glisan St will not adversely impact the character of the NW 13th Avenue Historic District.
 On street loading is a part of the historic character of the neighborhood and the garage entry is placed outside of the main thoroughfare of the historic district for minimal impact.
-The office function of the building will not require a significant amount of loading and therefore on-street loading will provide a convenient loading area with efficient, direct access to the main building and tenant entries, which can be provided safely in the right-of-way.
-On street loading is part of the character of the historic warehousing district.
-Because the anticipated demand for the truck loading zone is 18 loadings per day and the average observed loading was 9 to 11 minutes, it is anticipated that the loading demand of the proposed building will be satisfied by one loading zone.
-For these reasons the proposal equally or better meets the purpose of this standard.
-Therefore this criterion is met. [
+For these reasons the proposal meets this criterion from a historic resource review perspective.
+Therefore this criterion is met.